Minority Serving Institution Fellowship

 - Registration fee waiver to Summer Evaluation Professional Development Institute

-- For those not local to the Denver area, airfare and hotel while at the annual conference
+- For those not local to the Chicago area, airfare and hotel while at the annual conference (Evaluation 2015)

 - For those not local to the Atlanta area, airfare and hotel while at the professional development series